FAQs on 529s.

 What is CollegeChoice 529?

 CollegeChoice 529 is a Section 529 plan offered by the Indiana Education Savings Authority (Authority).
 Ascensus Broker Dealer Services, Inc. serves as the Program Manager.
-Ascensus Broker Dealer Services, Inc. and its affiliates (Ascensus College Savings) have overall responsibility for the day-to-day operations including investment advisory, recordkeeping and administrative services, and marketing.
+Ascensus Broker Dealer Services, Inc. and its affiliates (Ascensus) have overall responsibility for the day-to-day operations including investment advisory, recordkeeping and administrative services, and marketing.
 CollegeChoice 529 is designed to help individuals and families save for college in a tax-advantaged way and offers valuable advantages including tax-deferred growth, generous contribution limits, attractive investment options, and professional investment management.

 How does CollegeChoice 529 work?